Indemnity Escrows and Other Payment Guarantees

-It is also common practice to structure the escrow in tranches that guarantee specific indemnification obligations for contingencies identified during due diligence (for instance, tax claims or pending litigation), with their own set of term and release dates.
+It is also common practice to structure the escrow in tranches that guarantee specific indemnification obligations for contingencies identified during due diligence (for instance, tax claims or pending litigation), with their own set of terms and conditions, and release dates.

 Interest accrual beneficiary

-In M&A transactions, the determination of which party, whether the indemnified or the indemnifying party, is entitled to receive the accrued interests generated by an indemnity guaranteed amount, if any, is especially important in guarantees in which the guaranteed amount is transferred to another entity and administrated somehow that it generates an interest, as is the case of an escrow, a guarantee trust or a security deposit.
+In M&A transactions, the determination of which party, whether the indemnified or the indemnifying party, is entitled to receive any accrued interest generated by an indemnity guaranteed amount, if any, is especially important in guarantees in which the guaranteed amount is transferred to another entity and administrated so that it generates interest, as is the case of an escrow, a guarantee trust or a security deposit.